tldr-pages/tldr/pages/windows/robocopy.md

 `robocopy {{path/to/source}} {{path/to/destination}} /E /XO`

-- List all files 50 MBytes or larger in size instead of copying them:
+- List all files 50 MB or larger instead of copying them:

 `robocopy {{path/to/source}} {{path/to/destination}} /MIN:52428800 /L`